top of page

-Our mission is to provide a safe, supportive community for those struggling with revenge addiction.
+The mission of Revenge Anonymous (RA) is to provide a safe, supportive community for those struggling with revenge addiction.
 Through shared experience and the 12-step program, we help members find peace and healing.

 Behavioral studies from around the world confirm that people who hurt other people are almost always acting in response to a personal grievance—a real or imagined perception of having been wronged, betrayed, shamed, humiliated, or victimized.
 Recent behavioral and neuroscience studies of what’s happening inside the brains of people with grievances have led to a surprising discovery: activation of revenge desires and the pleasure and craving neurocircuitry of addiction.